lsuits/gradebook_patches/README.md

 1. anonymous_grades.patch
    1. Requires quick edit.
    1. Allows for truly anonymous grading of manual items within Moodle.
       1. Graded items can only be adjusted by an administratively predefined adjustment value.
       1. Requires students be assigned anonymous identifiers as optional profile fields.
    * LSU settings
       * anon grading checked
       * 'create anonymous field' and assign anon numbers to users
       * set 'anonymous' as the anon field
       * anonymous categories set to anything
       * in 'Grade Item Settings' , check 'manual item recompute'
+  1. LSU testing steps
       1. confirm that when creating a new grate item, that the 'anonymous item' check box appears when enabled in gradebook settings
       1. create an anonymous grade item
       1. in the grader report, verify that the anonymous grade is not editable
       1. in QuickEdit, verify that an 'Anonymous Item' select is present.
-     1.
+      2. ensure that the anonymous adjustment value is reflected in the grader report
+      3. test unlimited grades
+         4. if a grade item is in an anon category and unlimited grades are turned on
+         5. verify that you cannot exeed the max grade,despite the 'unlimited' setting
-1. better_letters.patch
+6. better_letters.patch
    1. Fixes hard-coded 2 decimal rounding bug.
    1. Allows admins to enable floating-point letter grade boundaries.
    1. Allows admins to enable system wide letter dropdowns.
+   2. LSU Config
+      3. enable custom %, go back to 'letters'
+      4. edit letter grades, notice that we can put in anything we want
+      5. in letter edit settings,check strict letter names
+      6. back in letters, edit, and ensure that only the letters of the scale are allowed
+      7. now in a course, in gb settings, select letter > 'real'
+      8. ensure that the letters appear correctly in the grader report
 1. column_avg_no_zero.patch
  1. Allows faculty to omit explicitly marked 0 grades form column averages as well as empty grades for better column averages.
 1. coursecat_editable.patch